What is the difference between a bridge crane and a monorail crane?

 related article

-> What are deck cranes?
+> What are transfer cart and types?